andreasabel/inCode/entry/purely-functional-typed-models.md

 (3.6846467867668035e-2 :: R 1)
 ```

 Not bad!

-We just built a working neural network using normal function
+We just built a working neural network using normal function composition and
-composition and simple combinators.
+simple combinators.
+No need for any objects or mutability or fancy explicit
+graphs.
+Just pure, typed functions!
+Why would you ever bring anything imperative
+into this?